flowerpotmanpatio builders, supply and lay all types of Patio paving from Natural Sandstone flagstones to concrete slabs. We also lay Block paving.

 Concrete paving slabs

-Concrete slabs can be an attractive and practical choice for garden pathways, steps and patios and are available in a wide range of colours, prices, surface finishes, from rivened, flat and non slip surfaces.
+Concrete slabs can be an attractive and practical choice for garden pathways, steps and patios and are available in a wide range of colours, prices, surface finishes, from rivened, flat and non slip surfaces for wheelchairs and elderly gardeners.

 Utility slabs will cost about £15 per sq m.